 An agreement between an EIM Entity Scheduling Coordinator and the CAISO, a pro forma version of which is set forth in Appendix B.

+- EIM Intertie

+An EIM External Intertie or EIM Internal Intertie.

 - EIM Market Participant

 An EIM Entity, EIM Entity Scheduling Coordinator, EIM Participating Resource, or EIM Participating Resource Scheduling Coordinator.

-- EIM Participating Resource
+- EIM Resource

+A resource that (1) can deliver Energy, Curtailable Demand, Demand Response Services, or similar services; (2) is a Generating Unit, a Load of a Participating Load, or a Demand Response Resource or other CAISO qualified resource; and (3) is located within an EIM Entity Balancing Authority Area, and that is listed in and subject to an EIM Participating Resource Agreement.

+-EIM Participating Resource

-A resource that (1) can deliver energy, curtailable demand, demand response services, or similar services; (2) is located within an EIM Entity Balancing Authority Area; (3) is eligible to be, and elects to participate in the EIM as, a Market Participant, and that enters into the pro forma EIM Participating Resource Agreement under which it is responsible for meeting the requirements specified in Section 29.
+An owner of, operator of, or seller of Energy from an EIM Resource that elects to participate in the Real-Time Market and enters into the EIM Participating Resource Agreement under which it is responsible for meeting the requirements specified in Section 29.

 - EIM Participating Resource Agreement